ultrongr/UAV/README.md

    ```bash
    python main.py
    ```
-    The project should open a window.
+    After you run the project, there will be several questions asked in the terminal, regarding the question number you want to run, as well as several other parameters.
+The default values are set to the values used in the report.
+You can change them if you want to test different scenarios.
-    After loading the UAVs it should display the 3D environment with the UAVs.
+    After you answer the questions, the project will run and display the 3D environment with the UAVs.

-    By default, the times for collision detection and kdop generation are printed to the console.
+    By default, the times for collision detection, kdop generation and decision making are not printed to the console.
-    This above  behaviour can be changed via setting `show_times = False`.
+    This above  behaviour can be changed via setting the global variable `show_times = True`.

 2. **Interact with the Environment**